rdaum/c256emu/README.md

 # c256emu

+NOTE: this project will not be maintained going forward, as I have cancelled my order for the C256.
+I make no guarantees that it will match the Rev C or later hardware behaviour.
+You're welcome to fork it and maintain it going forward.

 This is a work in progress emulator for the [C256 Foenix](https://c256foenix.com/) microcomputer.

 It is written in C++ and renders to a window via SDL2.
 It's relatively fast,